changhsinlee/changhsinlee.github.io/_posts/2019-01-24-pyderpuffgirls-ep7.md

 In this post, I will show you the how to automate Excel away using the Python package openpyxl, starting with every button on the Home Tab.
 No more drag and drop!

+I wrote this post with `Ctrl+F` in mind: find the button you want to replace, then search!

 ## Intro

 Excel doesn't need an intro.
 Let's get down to business.
 Bye Clippy 👋😊...ain't gonna miss you.